al3xandr3/al3xandr3.github.io/_posts/2013-03-07-meta-learning.md

    - Define clear dates & outcomes for the sequence - applies the stakes principle.

  - During the study (and afterwards when practicing)
-   - Summarize learnings in cheat-sheets - keep forever refining them, the older and more refined the better they will be.
+   - Summarize learnings in cheat-sheets, can be part of the expected outcomes - keep refining them
-   - Potencially use memorization / encoding tricks if/when required.
+   - Potencially use memorization / encoding tricks if/when required

 ---